riscv-non-isa/riscv-arch-test/CONTRIBUTION.md

 # Contributing to RISC-V Architecture Tests

-You inputs are welcome and greatly appreciated!
+Your inputs are welcome and greatly appreciated!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code